 There are a lot of things to think about when considering building or buying a new modular home.
 Probably the most pressing question on everyone’s mind is “how do I pay for this”?
 Modular home financing will differ from one person to the next.
 It is important to be informed of your options.
 So what are they?

-Options for Modular Home Financing
+Modular Home Financing Options

 Most homeowners pay for their modular homes in one of three ways.

-1) GET A TRADITIONAL LOAN
+1) GET A CONVENTIONAL CONSTRUCTION LOAN

 Typically, the bank will want to gather these items from you for modular home financing.